How to Export a WordPress Site Quickly and Efficiently

 1. Export the database: Select all the files and click Export.

-What to do after you export WordPress site?
+What to do after you export a WordPress site?

 Depending on what you intended to use your exported files for, the next thing you do will obviously differ.

-2. Migrating to a new host or server: If you’re looking to migrate your site, checkout this article on migrating to a new host or server.
+2. Migrating to a new host or server: Alternatively, you’re looking to migrate your site to a new host or server.

 4. Test the export: Create a staging site using BlogVault and try to import the export you’ve just created.
 This will help you make sure you have a usable export.
 You’ll see in the next section that when you try to manually export WordPress site, you can run into some trouble.